Kokanu/vuepress-docs/docs/reference/clarifying-descriptions.md

 By using $je, the word $tope becomes a **head** **noun** meaning _goodness_ which now begins a new **noun phrase** which is further modified by $lan.
 This new **noun phrase** (_much goodness_) is now an attribute of the preceding **noun phrase** (_person_).
 Keep in mind, $wi may also be used here for this same purpose.

-However, unlike $je, $wi cannot be chained to itself.

 * * *

 ### Kinds of Genitive Attribution